consortium/vivliostyle-js_test/pod_pdf_book_specs.md

 ## Specifications

+Description of a PDF document needed for a book-block for PoD printing with Lightningsource printers.
+The specs also apply to black and white PoD printing in general.

-## Print
+## PoD PDF

 Page dimensions: 203 x 127 mm

-Bleed on book-block: bleeds are optional, if using a file with bleed should be submitted with the required 3 mm added to the three trim edges (top, bottom, outside).
+Bleed on book-block: no bleed will be used.
+Bleeds are optional, if using a file with bleed should be submitted with the required 3 mm added to the three trim edges (top, bottom, outside).
 Please do not add bleed to the bind (gutter) edge as this will cause incorrect positioning.

 Printers marks and crop marks: none on book-block

-Paper: 50lb/75gsm, 444 PPI, crème paper

-Page range: 18-1050, books must not be below 18 pages, page counts must be divisible by 2, last page must be blank for printers barcode (this is not the ISBN/EAN barcode but a tracking code, this page is included in total page count), printing is 2, 4, 6 or 8 up depending on PoD machine used (normal printing is 6 up).

-Binding: perfect, paperback and hardback
+Binding: perfect, paperback

-Covers paperback: gloss laminate exterior, 4-color duplex (two-sided), 90lb/243gsm or 100lb/148gsm paper

-Covers hardback: (quote lightningsource PoD printers) Hardback (hb) bookblocks are bound with 65lb/176gsm crème or white end sheets (leaves) that match the color of the bookblock, and are glued into hardback cases.
-Books are dressed with headbands and footbands: and bound into either (1) printed four-color laminated cover (gloss or matte laminate), or (2) 100% cotton fabric with (acrylic-filled coating cover) a gold foil stamped spine (optional).
-The stamping is completed in 18pt.
-Cheltenham Bold font (for books with 80 pages or more).
-Cloth covered books are available in Indigo Blue Linen or Dove Gray.
-Foil stamping on the front of the book is not available.

 Printing: black and white

-Submission requirements: cover and bookblock have correct ISBN/EAN, an EAN bar code is reproduced or created on the back cover of the book at full size, cover ink not exceed 240 percent CMYK total value, book-block PDF name isbn_txt.pdf or isbntxt.pdf

 PDF type: PDF/X-1a:2001 or PDF/X-3:2002